rudaottaviani/GettingCleaningDataProject/README.md

                 bind_rows() %>%
                 select(Subject=V1)
 ```
-* In the **Activity** DataFrame there  are 2 columns the first column is the cod value
+* In the **Activity** DataFrame there are 2 columns: the first one is the code value
-of the activity and the second column is the name of the activiy. this data set is used
+of the activity while the second one is the name of the activiy.
+This data set is used
 to decode the activities in the tidy Data Frame

 ```R